cnb0/learning-k8s/k8s.resources/CKAD/ckad-kubectl.md

         $ kubectl edit svc nginx

         $ kubectl get ep

+     - Gather the events from the service from this deployment
+        $ kubectl describe svc nginx-service

+     -  Acquire the list of endpoints associated with this service
+         Endpoints:         10.244.1.73:80,10.244.1.74:80,10.244.2.53:80

+     -  How are the endpoints determined?
+          Selector:          app=nginx

         $ kubectl run nginx --image=nginx --restart=Never --port=80 --expose
         $ kubectl expose deploy mydeploy --name=mysvc --type=NodePort --target-port=8080 --port=6262